Neil Papworth: Contribution to text messaging

 In 1992, Neil Papworth was working as a developer and test engineer at Sema Group Telecoms, in a team developing a Short Message Service Centre (SMSC) for their customer, Vodafone UK in Newbury, Berkshire.
 As part of this project, he sent the world's first text message, on 3 December 1992, at the age of 22.
 It was sent from a computer.
 The message was "Merry Christmas", and was sent to Richard Jarvis, a director at Vodafone, who was enjoying his office Christmas party.
 Richard Jarvis received the message on an Orbitel 901 handset.

+He said in 2017 that he only sends a few texts per day and that they are typically "fairly dull."
+He does not use the emoji menu.
 Papworth gained popularity during the 10th and 20th anniversaries of the first text message, as highlighted in the press, and has been featured in several outlets such as a Super Bowl commercial, a documentary movie, a Jeopardy! question, and radio talk shows.